-The design, selection and construction phase determine how long your project will take.
+The design, selection, and construction phase determine how long your project will take.
 The sooner each of these phases is completed, the sooner you can enjoy the result.
 The size and scope of work impact how long the project will take.
 Typically, a small project will take only a short while to complete.
 We adhere to a disciplined planning process that projects our schedule of all the steps required to complete your job.
 Before we break ground or drive the first nail, we will go over this with you in detail to make sure we are all in sync.
-Changes made by the homeowner, unforeseen circumstances (such as weather delays or concealed conditions) may add time to the overall schedule.
+Changes made by the homeowner, and unforeseen circumstances (such as weather delays or concealed conditions) may add time to the overall schedule.
 When this happens, we will update you and the plan.

 A General Contractor is the primary person responsible for all of the work at the construction site, including work performed by the subcontractors.
 The General Contractor oversees all work while verifying that it is installed as detailed in the drawings, defined by the building codes, and ensures all work meets industry standards.

-Our first meeting is all about you; getting to know you, your taste, style and your vision.
+Our first meeting is all about you; getting to know you, your taste, style, and your vision.
 We would be happy to guide you on what your ideas require and how much it would cost to incorporate them into your home.
-We will consider your budget, your needs and wants and what you desire to have before advising you on the next steps.
+We will consider your budget, your needs, and wants and what you desire to have before advising you on the next steps.

 Our second visit to your home usually involves our sub-contractors.
-Aside from their unique expertise we need their numbers to incorporate into your proposal.
+Aside from their unique expertise, we need their numbers to incorporate into your proposal.

 We can then decide on when the project should start and estimate the completion date.
 Communication is essential.

-The benefits of having your General Contractor oversee all work are numerous, such as warranty, contractor discounts in pricing, and most importantly scheduling.
+The benefits of having your General Contractor oversee all work are numerous, such as warranty, contractor discounts in pricing, and, most importantly, scheduling.

-Home value is usually determined by the location of your home, it’s age, and condition of the house and the quality of the materials and and work performed.
+Home value is usually determined by the location of your home, it’s age, and the condition of the house and the quality of the materials and work performed.
 Excellent remodeling will increase your home’s value and male it more marketable.
 Adding the number of bedrooms will add more value than just renovating the ones that are there.